themeblvd/react-boilerplate/public/README.md

-The app is compiled in this `public` directory with `npm run build`.
+The app is compiled in this `/public` directory, whether it's for development or production.